 9. Warsaw, Illinois

-Bordered to the northwest, by the Mississippi River, Warsaw, Illinois is known for its Warsaw Brewery and historic downtown.
-While much smaller than it’s Poland namesake, you can find unusual things to do here.
-For example, the
+Just downstream the Mississippi River from Mark Twain’s childhood home, this town is known for its brewery and historic downtown.
+While much smaller than it’s Polish namesake, you can find unusual things to do in Warsaw.
+For example, the Muddy Hog Fest boasts country-style fun and mud pits.

-Warsaw Brewery reopened in 2006 as a bar and microbrewery.
+Originally open for a century starting in the mid-1800s, the Warsaw Brewery reopened in 2006 as a bar and microbrewery.
 Stop in for a drink when you’re in the neighborhood.

 Nearest Airport: Southeast Iowa Regional Airport (BRL)